Mhycka1/Mhycka1.github.io/index.md

 ![png](images/Checkpoint_3_38_0.png)

+It appears that k = 3 is the optimal amount of clusters as after this point the decrease in distortion as clusters increase is much lower.
 We can verify our conclusions above with KElbowVisualizer

 ```python